ann1acz/Animal-City-Escapes---Hidden-Places-Exam-Project/README.md

 # Animal City Escapes - Hidden Places

-An interactive web guide to discovering hidden places and secret escapes in the city.
+An interactive web guide to discovering hidden places and secret escapes in the city.\
+This website is coded for mobile and Desktop
+Desktop resolution: 1920x1080px
+Mobile resolution: 430x932px

 ## View the Site